-The Council sets aside reserves to meet general, rather than specific future revenue or capital expenditure.
+The Council sets aside reserves to meet general, rather than specific, future revenue or capital expenditure.
 Any use or contribution to these reserves is shown in the Movement in Reserves Statement.

-The Council also sets aside provisions for specific future expenses which are likely or certain to be incurred but by their inherent nature the amount or timing cannot be determined.
+The Council also sets aside amounts for specific future expenses which are likely or certain to be incurred but by their inherent nature the amount or timing cannot be determined.

-Details of the Council's reserves are provided in the notes to the balance sheet and Movements in Reserves Statement.
+Details of the Council's reserves are provided in the notes to the Balance Sheet and Movements in Reserves Statement.

-4.9.
+4.14.
 Leases

-Leases are classified as either finance or operating leases in accordance with IAS 17.
+Leases are classified as either finance or operating leases in accordance with IAS 17 Leases as implemented in the Code.

 Finance leases are where substantially all the risks and rewards are transferred to the Council.
-Assets acquired under finance leases are capitalised and shown on the balance sheet at current value.
+Assets acquired under finance leases are capitalised and shown on the Balance Sheet at current value.
 The inyear payments are apportioned between the liability in the Balance Sheet, and interest which is charged to the Comprehensive Income and Expenditure Statement.